Art Goals for 2017 and 2016 in Review

 Goal 1: Expand Exclamatory Intermezzo Series

 As I postponed this 2016 goal to the following year, I want to tackle this goal head-on.
 I plan to expand this series significantly because I see it as having the potential to stand out once I have the chance to develop it further.
-The series is a concept which developed over time and for which I received a lot of unexpected positive feedback.
+The series is a concept that developed over time and for which I received a lot of unexpected positive feedback.
 I plan to create 6 new large-scale works in addition to 6 small-scale works for the series.
 I am setting myself the goal of completing at least one per month.

 Goal 2: Sell My First Painting